vinceimbat/vinceimbat/content/walking as jiyu shukyo.md

   - thoughts
   - seedlings
 ---
 Walking is continuous movement.
 It is both a metaphor and an embodiment of jiyu shukyo.
-By engagin in a practice like the contemporary derive which asks you to intentionally see the world differently, walking could help you embody this sense of positionlessness or if you want positionfulness.
+By engaging in a practice like the contemporary derive which asks you to intentionally see the world differently, walking could help you embody this sense of positionlessness or if you want positionfulness.

+Walking means multiple views, grounded views.
+Important to cast a wider net to things we consume: read, listen to, watch.

+I shouldn't look at other people in just one perspective.

 See walk and talk as done by [[Craig Mod]] and others.